mstan19/cozia/README.md

 THEN the user can login or sign up, where they will be redirected to the dahsboard. <br>
 WHEN the user access their dashboard, <br>
 THEN they can view many tabs, such as My Products page, Order List page, and their profile page. <br>
-WHEN the user clicks on the "My Product" page, <br>
+WHEN the user clicks on the "My Products" page, <br>
 THEN they can see all of their items that they are selling and edit/delete their products. <br>
 WHEN the user clicks on the Order List page, <br>
 THEN they can view two tables: Purchased Items and Sales Items. <br>